-The B.S. in pharmaceutical sciences is not a major, but is an internal degree granted to current doctor of pharmacy (Pharm.D.) students after they complete their second year of the Pharm.D. program.
-In order to qualify for the B.S. in pharmaceutical sciences, students must have attended UW–Madison prior to entering the School of Pharmacy, and must meet all degree requirements.
+The B.S. in Pharmaceutical Sciences is not a major, but is a milestone degree granted to current Doctor of Pharmacy (Pharm.D.) students while working toward the Pharm.D. degree.
+In order to qualify for the B.S. in Pharmaceutical Sciences, students must have attended UW–Madison prior to entering the School of Pharmacy, and must meet all degree requirements.
 More detailed information about this degree may be found on the school website.

 Information about our Doctor of Pharmacy program (Pharm.D.) can be found at https://pharmacy.wisc.edu/programs/pharmd/.
 The Pharm.D. is required to be eligible to take the North American Pharmacist Licensure Examination (NAPLEX) and be registered and licensed as a pharmacist.

 Students interested in pursuing an undergraduate degree offered by the School of Pharmacy may want to investigate the B.S.
-Pharmacology/Toxicology program.
+Pharmacology and Toxicology program.
 This interdisciplinary major in the biomedical sciences can serve as a foundation for further education in graduate or professional degree programs, or for entry-level scientific employment.

 University General Education Requirements

 All undergraduate students at the University of Wisconsin–Madison are required to fulfill a minimum set of common university general education requirements to ensure that every graduate acquires the essential core of an undergraduate education.
 This core establishes a foundation for living a productive life, being a citizen of the world, appreciating aesthetic values, and engaging in lifelong learning in a continually changing world.
 Various schools and colleges will have requirements in addition to the requirements listed below.
 Consult your advisor for assistance, as needed.
 For additional information, see the university Undergraduate General Education Requirements section of the Guide.